rbms-bsc/DCRMR/_pages/Ppdm/Place-of-distribution.md

 ## 4.211.98 Place of distribution supplied based on address or sign

 <a name="4.211.98.1">4.211.98.1</a> Supply in square brackets the name of the place of distribution using a modern English form of the name, if there is one, when only an address or description of a trade sign appears on the manifestation.
 (Transcribe the address or sign as the name of distributor element ; see [4.213.5.1](/DCRMR/ppdm/Name-of-distributor/#4.213.5.1)).
-When supplying the place, give a justification in a [note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) if necessary (see [4.216.4.3](/DCRMR/ppdm/Note-on-distribution-statement/#4.216.4.3)).
+When supplying the place, give a justification in a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) if necessary (see [4.216.4.3](/DCRMR/ppdm/Note-on-distribution-statement/#4.216.4.3)).

 >Example:
 ><CITE>[Paris]</CITE>